Improving governance outcomes through AI documentation: Bridging theory and practice: Results

 Standardized documentation could also facilitate practitioners comparing candidate datasets, models, and systems, and for comparing AI and non-AI approaches \cite{chmielinski2024clear, gilbert2023reward, hind2019experiences, mitchell2019model, reid2023right, shen2022model, stoyanovich2019nutritional, zheng2022network}.
 When documentation artifacts vary significantly in the type of information they contain or how this information is presented, comparisons become more challenging.
 Given the time constraints and the currently limited incentives for creating \cite{chang2022understanding, heger2022understanding, miceli2021documenting} and using \cite{crisan2022interactive} documentation, maintaining the core utility of documentation through standardization could support broader adoption within organizations.

 A more diffuse but critical benefit of standardization is its role in helping the AI community converge on norms of practice and communication \cite{arnold2019factsheets, mcmillan2021reusable, mcmillan2024data}.
 Practitioners often struggle with how to complete documentation or what level of detail to include \cite{chang2022understanding, pushkarna2022data, heger2022understanding, miceli2021documenting}, leading them to rely heavily on existing examples, which may not always be appropriate.
-In one study, practitioners frequently copied documentation from previous projects into their current work, sometimes including irrelevant information or omitting crucial details \cite{pushkarna2022data}.
-Standardization can mitigate these issues by providing clear expectations for what information should be included and what users should expect to find in documentation artifacts, thus encouraging more consistent practices \cite{mcmillan2021reusable, pushkarna2022data, roman2023open}.
+Standardization can mitigate these issues by providing clear expectations for what information should be included and what consumers should expect to find in documentation artifacts, thus encouraging more consistent practices \cite{mcmillan2021reusable, pushkarna2022data, roman2023open}.

 Standardization also might facilitate structured risk management.
 If documentation producers are instructed to select certain details from structured categories, or certain fields are constrained to particular structured formats, these fields can be used to trigger certain governance actions, such as scheduling a review or requiring that a certain mitigation be applied prior to proceeding.
 On the other hand, such process automation can mean that concepts and risks are oversimplified, and that processes or mitigations are recommended in cases where they may not be appropriate, while leaving other relevant risks to be overlooked.